Editor's note: Howard Kurtz is the host of CNN's "Reliable Sources."

 |

-Filed under: Barack Obama • Media • Media Criticism • Politics • Reliable Sources • White House Press Corps |
+Filed under: Barack Obama • Blog • Government shutdown • Politics • Reliable Sources |

 Now more than ever, the press is a part of every story it covers.
 And CNN's "Reliable Sources" is one of television's only regular programs to examine how journalists do their jobs and how the media affect the stories they cover.
-Host Howard Kurtz is the nation's premier media critic, and each week he questions print reporters, television correspondents and Internet bloggers about how the press is covering the major stories of the week.

-Tune in every Sunday at 11am ET.
+Tune in every Sunday at 11am Eastern time!

 Click here to access transcripts from recent shows.